AngeliqueDawnbringer/node-acme-lambda/README.md

 # node-acme-lambda
 Use AWS Lambda to manage certificates for Let's Encrypt.
 This fork supports lambda 6.10 only and relies on babel to leverage ES6 features.
+I use this code outside AWS and some other cloud providers as well, which do not support all CommonJS syntax or full EcmaScript 2015 for that matter.
+It was adapted to support my particular use-cases.
+The code is AS-IS.

 # Serverless deployment